skatejs/skatejs/README.md

 Skate
 =====

-Skate is a web component library that is focused on being a tiny, performant syntactic sugar for custom elements with some added features.
+Skate is a web component library that is focused on being a tiny, performant, syntactic-sugar for Custom Elements.
+It uses the [Custom Element](http://w3c.github.io/webcomponents/spec/custom/) spec as a loose guideline and adds some features on top of it.

 *I recently [spoke about Skate](http://slides.com/treshugart/skating-with-web-components) at [SydJS](http://www.sydjs.com/).*